-Newsletter 2014#2 is now out, with news about council elections, new powers relating to anti-social behaviour, public transport consultation, Scouts Christmas post and other issues of current interest.
-If you have not received your copy through your letterbox by 16th June, please let the subscriptions secretary know.
+Newsletter 2014#3 is now out, with news about council elections, new powers relating to anti-social behaviour, public transport consultation, Scouts Christmas post and other issues of current interest.
+If you have not yet received your copy through your letterbox, please let the subscriptions secretary know.

 Previous newsletters (No4 of 2006 onwards) can be seen here.

 View Molesey, Dittons and Hinchley Wood Neighbourhood Watch newsletters here.